lordbasex/parsewatchdog/README.md

 ## RabbitMQ
 Publishes a JSON message to a RabbitMQ queue.
 The URI for RabbitMQ is configured in the configuration file.

+## Slack
+Sends a message to a specified Slack channel via a webhook URL.
+The Slack webhook URL is configured in the configuration file.

 ## License
 This project is licensed under the MIT License.